How to Treat Your Dog's Hot Spots Without Going to the Vet

 If your dog has more than one or two outbreaks of a hot spot, antibiotics and steroids are not the answer.
 There is an underlying problem that needs to be addressed, so even if you cannot find out the cause of his hot spots there are things you can do to prevent it happening again.

 - Switch your dog to a good quality diet: The best diet to keep the skin in great shape, and avoid food allergies secondary to grain based dog food, is a raw diet made up of mostly meat and raw bones.
-My dogs also get some fresh vegetables and fruit so that their diet is supplemented with some antioxidants.
+My dogs also get some fresh vegetables and fruit so that their diet is supplemented with additional antioxidants.

 - Coconut Oil: The saturated fats in coconut oil will reduce your dogs allergic reaction and may be enough to stop the itching/scratching cycle that leads to hot spots.
 You can apply coconut oil to any active hot spots to benefit from its antibacterial properties, but some dogs will just lick it off so the best way to benefit from it is to give your dog about a teaspoon (for a medium sized dog, so less for a small dog and more for a large or giant dog) on top of his food once a day.